interbit/docs-interbit/examples/simple-platform/user-walk-through.md

 `templatePrivate` chain state is empty.

 1. Make a chain authorization request from the Template app to the Accounts app.
+Specifically:

-Click the **Connect to Profile** link in the header to navigate to the `/cauth/request` page, and click the **Request cAuth** button.
-The browser redirects you to the Accounts app and you should see the following message:
+   1. Click the **Connect to Profile** link in the header to navigate to the `/cauth/request` page.

+   1. Click the **Request cAuth** button on the `/cauth/request` page.
+The browser redirects you to the Accounts app and you should see the following
+message:
 `Service templatePrivate wants to access the following identity information`.

    The `templatePrivate` chain is requesting a read join with the